Photodetector: Graphene/silicon photodetectors

 A graphene/n-type silicon heterojunction has been demonstrated to exhibit strong rectifying behavior and high photoresponsivity.
 Graphene is coupled with silicon quantum dots (Si QDs) on top of bulk Si to form a hybrid photodetector.
 Si QDs cause an increase of the built-in potential of the graphene/Si Schottky junction while reducing the optical reflection of the photodetector.
 Both the electrical and optical contributions of Si QDs enable a superior performance of the photodetector.

-Frequency range
+Applications

-In 2014 a technique for extending semiconductor-based photodetector's frequency range to longer, lower-energy wavelengths.
-Adding a light source to the device effectively "primed" the detector so that in the presence of long wavelengths, it fired on wavelengths that otherwise lacked the energy to do so.
+Photodetectors are integral to numerous fields: